-"Link" [RFC8288] header could be used in addition to the "Deprecation" header to recommend the client application about available alternates to the deprecated resource.
-Following relation types as defined in [RFC8288] are RECOMMENDED to use for the purpose.
+The "Link" [RFC8288] header field can be used in addition to the "Deprecation" header field to inform the client about available alternatives to the deprecated resource.
+The following relation types as defined in [RFC8288] are RECOMMENDED to use for this purpose:

-- o "successor-version": Points to a resource containing the successor version.
-[RFC5829] - o "latest-version": Points to a resource containing the latest (e.g., current) version.
-[RFC5829] - o "alternate": Designates a substitute.
+- "successor-version": Points to a resource containing the successor version.
+[RFC5829] - "latest-version": Points to a resource containing the latest (e.g., current) version.
+[RFC5829] - "alternate": Designates a substitute.
 [W3C.REC-html401-19991224]